Efficient and Reliable Hitting-Set Computations for the Implicit Hitting Set Approach: Alternatives Approaches to Hitting Set Computations

 It is important to note that SIS, CG and CB can each provide intermediate solutions that allow terminating search as soon as a solution of cost lower than $\upperbound$ is found.
-Specifically, the instantiation of core-guided search that we use makes use of the so-called \emph{stratification} heuristic~\cite{DBLP:conf/cp/AnsoteguiBGL13} that results in it obtaining intermediate solutions, even if pure core-guided search only ever finds an optimal solution.
+Specifically, the instantiation of core-guided search that we use makes use of the so-called \emph{stratification} heuristic~\cite{DBLP:conf/cp/AnsoteguiBGL13} and \emph{weight-aware core extraction}~\cite{DBLP:conf/cp/BergJ17} that provide intermediate solutions, whereas plain core-guided search does not find any intermediate solutions before finding the first solution which is guaranteed to be optimal.